A Brexit Party MP candidate has shared a misogynistic poll today, asking respondents to choose which woman in politics they “despise” the most.

 And Bullen is not the only Brexit Party politician who has shared misogyny in the past.
 In September, two candidates shared a graphic cartoon of a man with multiple knives in his back, next to an image of Jo Swinson, claiming that she was “backstabbing” Britain.

-Now, the poll shared by Bullen has encouraged hateful responses from Twitter keyboard warriors against female parliamentarians.
+Now, the poll shared by Bullen has caused hateful responses from Twitter keyboard warriors against female parliamentarians.
 Replying to it, one said “Phillips & Abbott are just as thick as mince,” while another described Labour MPs as “banshees on the opposition benches”.